BrownyTofu/CodecademyPractice/README.md

-# This is a practice project for fetch API
+# This is a pratice project for fetch API
 (Learned from [Codecademy](http://www.codecademy.com/)).

 ---